 Aside from gaining permanent resident status for each EB-5 investor involved, the basic goal of this type of EB-5 investment is to purchase inexpensive property, draw in new tenants, and then make substantial profits through rent collection and resale within five years.

-Unlike the construction projects more typical of the EB-5 Program, a project that involves the purchase of a distressed property poses certain challenges for creating a business plan since the property is being paid for, at least in part, by EB-5 capital.
-This is problematic because the capital necessary for purchasing the distressed property is unavailable until the business plan is approved by USCIS, but the business plan and support documentation (e.g., economic report) must be specific to the property.
+Unlike the construction projects more typical of the EB-5 program, a project that involves the purchase of a distressed property poses certain challenges for creating a business plan since the property is being paid for, at least in part, by EB-5 capital.
+This is problematic because the capital necessary for purchasing the distressed property is unavailable until the business plan is approved by the USCIS, but the business plan and support documentation (e.g., economic report) must be specific to the property.